CloseClose

 Calcium

-Calcium is the most abundant mineral in the human body.
-It plays a very important part in bone density.
-It is recommended that adults take in a total of 1,000 to 1,500 mg of calcium every day, inclusive of both dietary and supplement sources, to maintain healthy bones.
-Most individuals get at least 500–600 mg of calcium in their food a day; therefore, it is mostly recommended to get the remaining 500–1000 mg in supplement form.
+Calcium is the most abundant mineral in the human body and is essential to bone density.
+To maintain healthy bones, it is recommended that adults consume 1,000 to 1,500 mg of calcium daily, including both dietary and supplement sources.
+Most individuals consume at least 500–600 mg of calcium daily; therefore, the remaining 500–1000 mg should be taken in supplement form.

-You must take a maximum of 500mg in one serving because this is the maximum quantity of calcium that can be absorbed by the body at one time.
-Calcium is available in several different forms; the most common of them is calcium carbonate or calcium citrate.
-Calcium citrate can be absorbed in the body with or without food, but calcium carbonate is required to be taken with food to make the most of absorption.
+You must take a maximum of 500mg of calcium in one serving because this is the maximum quantity of calcium that the body can absorb at once.
+Calcium is available in several forms, the most common of which is calcium carbonate or calcium citrate.
+Calcium citrate can be absorbed by the body with or without food, but calcium carbonate must be taken with food to maximize absorption.

 The risks of calcium levels below the required level